Two Older Ladies Go Snorkeling in Fiji

 But the next day I surely did care - the seas were so rough the Captain declared we could not do our scheduled snorkel with sharks and this would be delayed a few days until we came back through the area.
 The wind and rain were driving and the boat bucking like a bronco.
 I put on a seasick patch and was unable to eat anything due to nausea.
 Nan was fine - she doesn't get seasick ever.
 The crew, ever cheerful, scrambled to keep us entertained since our scheduled activities had been canceled.

 By the third day the weather had improved and our snorkeling was glorious.
-Fiji's reefs are world class and can hold their own with the reefs of other top dive sites like Palau, Australia's Great Barrier Reef, and other well known sites.
-But the diversity and amount of marine life are not as great in Fiji as in the Coral Triangle areas of the Philippines, Indonesia and Australia.
+Fiji's reefs are world class and can hold their own with the reefs of other top snorkel destinations like Palau, Australia's Great Barrier Reef, and other well known sites.
+But the diversity and amount of marine life are not as great in Fiji as in the Coral Triangle areas of the Philippines and Indonesia, or Australia.
 But what is there are beautiful, healthy, vibrantly colored corals, lots of colorful butterfly and other tropical fishes, and the incredible color of the water - medium sapphire with a touch of purple.
 The water is so intensely blue that even the wake water looks blue.

-A couple of days later we had our promised swim with the sharks - white tip reef sharks from three to seven feet long.
+A couple of days later we had our promised swim with the sharks - White Tip Reef Sharks from 3-7 feet long.
 There were about 10-15 of them and they were not in the least threatening.
 Some even swam so close to the snorkelers that they could be stroked by the swimmers.

 We visited both the island where Castaway was filmed and the island where Blue Lagoon was filmed.
 The Fiji Princess is a delightful small cruise ship.
 It can carry about 60 passengers and can get close to shore in places where larger ships could not go.
 It is an ideal cruise for those who do not particularly like cruising as it doesn't feel like the larger cruise ships.
 The food is good and plentiful.